jrpotter/notebook/notes/data_structures/heaps.md

 The **binary heap** data structure is an array object that can be viewed as a [[data_structures/trees/index#Positional Trees|complete binary tree]].

 The primary function used to maintain the max-heap property is `MAX_HEAPIFY_DOWN`.
 This function assumes the left and right- subtrees at a given node are max heaps but that the current node may be smaller than its children.
-An analagous function and assumptions exist for `MIN_HEAPIFY_DOWN`.
+An analogous function and assumptions exist for `MIN_HEAPIFY_DOWN`.

 ```c
 inline int left_child(int i) { return (i << 1) + 1; }